CompSciLauren/stardew-valley-daily-screenshot-mod/README.md

 ## Installation

 1. [Install the latest version of SMAPI](https://smapi.io/).
+2. Optionally, download [Generic Mod Config Menu](https://www.nexusmods.com/stardewvalley/mods/5098) and unzip it into Stardew Valley/Mods.
-1. Download this mod and unzip it into Stardew Valley/Mods.
+3. Download this mod and unzip it into Stardew Valley/Mods.
-1. Run the game using SMAPI.
+4. Run the game using SMAPI.

 ## Compatibility